inclusionAI/SWE-CARE/README.md

 * `--retrieval-output-dir`: Directory for retrieval operations and git repositories (required for bm25 and all strategies)
 * `--tokens`: GitHub Personal Access Token(s) for API access
 * `--jobs`: Number of parallel jobs for processing (default: 2).
 Uses ProcessPoolExecutor for bm25/all strategies for better parallelism
+* `--skip-existing`: Skip existing instances in the output file based on instance_id (default: False).
+When specified, the tool will append to the existing output file instead of overwriting it

 ### 2. Run LLM Inference